dgaydukov/cert-aws/sa/files/sa.md

 * monitoring (integration with CloudWatch can set up some alarms)
 * all endpoints are HTTPS, you can't create unsecure http
 * send both websocket & http calls
 You can also use AGW with openApi to quickly generate api endpoints and underlying models.
 Stage - like a tag, allows your api have multiple versions, like dev stage - myapi.com/dev/users.
-Don't use stages for different environments, but instead use different aws accounts for different env.
-Real use case for stages is if you need to support different versions of api for prod at the same time.
+Don't use stages for different environments, use different CF stacks, use case for stages is if you need to support different versions of api for prod at the same time.
+Stage variable - key-value pairs that you can define for each stage, that you can use it to customize AGW.
+AGW calls are supported by CloudFront, so your api is highly available.
 You can add documentation to your api and expose it as swagger file.
 AGW can generate client-side SSL certificate, and you backend can get public key, so it can verify that requests are coming from AGW.
-AGW calls are supported by CloudFront, so your api is highly available.
 CORS (Cross-origin resource sharing) - request made to another domain/subdomain of the same domain/port/protocol.
 Take a look [here](https://github.com/dgaydukov/cert-spring5/blob/master/files/spring5.md#cors) with java/spring.
 There are 2 types:
 * simple - you should add `Access-Control-Allow-Origin` header in response.
 Request simple if:
     * it's GET/HEAD/POST, for POST it should include `Origin` header in request
     * content type is `text/plain`/`multipart/form-data`/`application/x-www-form-urlencoded`
     * there is no custom headers
 * non-simple.
-CORS protocol require browser to send pre-flight OPTIONS request (it must have 3 headers: Origin/Access-Control-Request-Method/Access-Control-Request-Headers) for all non-simple cors requests.
+CORS protocol require browser to send pre-flight `OPTIONS` request (it must have 3 headers: `Origin/Access-Control-Request-Method/Access-Control-Request-Headers`) for all non-simple cors requests.
 To support cors, api should response to this pre-flight request with 3 headers:
 * `Access-Control-Allow-Methods` - methods which are allow to be executed
 * `Access-Control-Allow-Headers` - indicate which HTTP headers can be used during the actual request